social media for study and research recruitment

 In a few words, describe the target audience (e.g., Adults over the age of 50 who are diagnosed with Type 2 Diabetes; African American or Black women who are between 35-75 years of age and have breast cancer).

-Write the goal or purpose of study in 1-2 sentences (e.g., We are looking for adults to participate in a study about pain and exercise; Individuals can participate in a clinical study about turmeric and heart health).
+Briefly describe the study goal or purpose (e.g., Women can participate in a study about pain and exercise; Adults 40+ can participate in a clinical study about turmeric and heart health).

-Provide a call to action and study contact details (e.g., To participate click on the link and complete the screener; Call 352-555-5555 or send an email (insert email) to speak with Jessica about the study).
+Include a call to action and study contact details (e.g., To participate click on the link and complete the screener; Contact Jessica at 352-555-5555 or email @email.com to participate).

-Include other appeals, such as incentives (if offered) and how participating could benefit the community.
+Include other appeals, such as incentives and how participating could benefit the community.

 Paid Social Media Campaigns

-In paid advertising campaigns, prospective participants are identified and targeted for advertisements based on information they provide and share on the site.
-For Facebook and Instagram, two of the most popular social media sites, users are targeted for paid advertising by age, gender, location, and lifestyle information as indicated on their personal account.
+In paid advertising campaigns, prospective participants are identified and targeted for advertisements based on information they provide and share on the social media site.
+For Facebook and Instagram, two of the most popular social media sites, users are targeted for paid advertising by age, gender, location, and certain lifestyle information as indicated on their personal accounts.

 Paid advertising campaigns for UF research studies are developed and disseminated by the Recruitment Center through the UF Studies Facebook page.
 Teams interested in this option for recruitment should schedule an initial, no-cost, recruitment consultation.